FluxML/Flux.jl/docs/src/guide/models/basics.md

 with independent parameter arrays, of different sizes and different random initial parameters.

+Let's try this out, and look at its gradient:

 ```jldoctest poly; output = false, filter = r"[+-]?([0-9]*[.])?[0-9]+(f[+-]*[0-9])?"
 x = Float32[0.1, 0.2, 0.3]  # input